AssemblyAI/realtime-transcription-browser-js-example/README.md

 ##### ❗Important❗

 - Before running this app, you need to upgrade your AssemblyAI account.
-- Running the app before upgrading will cause a **error with a 402 status code.** ⚠️
+- Running the app before upgrading will cause an **error with a 402 status code.** ⚠️
 - To upgrade your account you need to add a card.
 You can do that in your dashboard [here](https://app.assemblyai.com/)!

 ##### Instructions